inloop/image-picker/README.md

 ## Accessing, selecting and deselecting asset items

+All user actions such as selecting/deselecting of assets, taking new photos or livephotos or capturing vides are advertised using `ImagePickerControllerDelegate` delegate methods.
+For list and more detail explanation please see public header.

-Image Picker has several convinience methods to work with asset items.
+Sometimes you will need to manage selected assets programatically.
+Image Picker provides several convinience methods to work with asset items.

 - `selectedAssets` property returns an array of currently selected `PHAsset` items
 - to access asset items at certain indexes, use `assets(at:)` and `asset(at:)`